lagbolt/library/Polgerbookreview.md

 Evaluating the relationship between a sign and a library user is complicated, and Polger complicates it nicely.
 Once you've mentioned eye-tracking (page 20), you're a couple of steps past our hypothetical medium-sized library director.
 Let's dump the "How good?" question into the too-hard basket and proceed to, "What's the simplest, cheapest thing I can do?"

-Mollerup (2005 and 2013) points out the distinction between the layout and signage of the (library) building, for which he coined the term "wayshowing", and the "wayfinding" that a patron does to navigate the layout.
+Mollerup (*Wayshowing > Wayfinding*, 2005 and 2013) points out the distinction between the layout and signage of the (library) building, for which he coined the term "wayshowing", and the "wayfinding" that a patron does to navigate the layout.
 But for libraries, this misses a step.
 The library patron is not trying to locate a particular place within the building, they are trying to:

    - locate a particular part of the collection, or
    - solve a particular problem (say, renewing their card)